Hester Maclean: Career

 In 1907, Maclean proposed the establishment of a journal for nurses to exchange ideas and keep up to date with the latest international developments in nursing.
-She produced and funded the magazine herself, with the first issue appearing in January 1908.
+She produced and funded the magazine, Kai tiaki the Journal of the Nurses of New Zealand, herself, with the first issue appearing in January 1908.
 Maclean continued to operate the journal until her retirement in 1923; she then sold it to the Registered Nurses Association, but retained the position of editor until her death.

 After some encouragement during her travels around the country on inspections, the four provincial nursing associations amalgamated in 1909 into the New Zealand Trained Nurses Association.
 Maclean was elected the first national president and remained active in the organisation for the remainder of her life.

 Maclean also established the New Zealand Army Nursing Service (NZANS) and led the first large contingent of New Zealand nurses overseas in the First World War, embarking with 50 nurses on the Rotorua in April 1915.
 Among other tasks, Maclean designed the NZANS's uniform.

 In 1923, Maclean retired from the Department of Health and wrote her autobiography, Nursing in New Zealand, which was published in 1932.
 Maclean died in Wellington on 2 September 1932.
 She was buried in Karori Cemetery, after a full military funeral.